tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

 ## Transaction ID

 The scheme above makes use of a `tx_id` field in every peer-to-peer message.
 Since all messages are stateless and asynchronous, peers need some way of figuring out which message refers to which transaction.
-The transaction id fulfils this role.
+The transaction ID fulfils this role.

-The ID does not appear on the blockchain in any manner; is purely used to disambiguate Tari transaction messages; and can be discarded after the transaction is broadcast to the network.
+The ID does not appear on the blockchain in any manner; is purely used to disambiguate Tari transaction messages and can be discarded after the transaction is broadcast to the network.

-The `tx_id` is unique for every receiver so that any observers of the communication won't be able to group receivers together (the communication should be over secure channels in general though).
+The `tx_id` is unique for every receiver so that any observers of the communication will not be able to group receivers together (however, the communication should be over secure channels in general).

- The format of the transaction ID is a 4-byte little endian integer (u64) and is calculated as
+The format of the transaction ID is a four-byte, little-endian integer (u64) and is calculated as

 ```text